salakis/ssss/README.md

 `amd64 armv7/armhf arm64`

+Additonally, it's currently only working properly if caddy can bind on port 443 and the port is externally reachable.

 # Usage

 The script is to be used with 3 options, $1 for an existing domain name pointing to the server, $2 for the username and $3 for the password used for accessing Transmission and the file list.